elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_02.md

 colnames(cancer_data) # column names
 ```

 It is an acceptable practice to comment the code so others, including your future self, will understand the analysis.
 However, the comments make the code more difficult to read as the analysis expands, and it is better to have the code and the text that explains the analysis (called the prose hereafter) in separate sections, but still in the same file.
 This *is* the essence of literate programming.

-Let's try to do this naively:
+### First pass
+Let's try to separate the code and prose in the same file in the most naive way:

 ```
 We first load the Wisconsin breast cancer data: